Throws an AssertionFailure with the given message if expr is falsy.

 The value to check.

-initMsg: MsgSourceThe message to display if the assertion fails.
+OptionalinitMsg: MsgSourceThe message to display if the assertion fails.

-is not empty and throws AssertionFailure if it is.
+That the value is not empty and throws AssertionFailure if it is.

 The value to check.

-initMsg: MsgSourceThe custom message to display if the assertion fails
+OptionalinitMsg: MsgSourceThe custom message to display if the assertion fails

-Asserts that the given value is not false
+Asserts that the given value is not false.

 it throws an AssertionFailure with the given message.